 We will ensure that accessible station entrances are available wherever possible.
-We will not permanently close an entrance if it reduces access for you to any platform or facility without consultation.
+We will not permanently close an entrance if it reduces access for you to any platform or facility without consultation with organisations detailed in paragraph 4.
 We will always consider your needs if we have to temporarily close entrances, exits and ticket gates at stations.
 When we carry out building work we will only do so after the required consultation and application to Transport Scotland.
 During the work we will make sure you can move freely around the station and are able to reach the platforms.

-If for any reason it becomes necessary for us to permanently alter facilities at any of our stations, leading to restricted access for you, we will consult with the Office of the Rail Regulator (ORR), Transport Scotland, Passenger Focus, the Disabled Persons Transport Advisory Committee (DPTAC), the Mobility and Access Committee for Scotland (MACS), the Scottish Accessible Transport Alliance (SATA) and local access groups before any permanent changes are undertaken.
+If for any reason it becomes necessary for us to permanently alter facilities at any of our stations, leading to restricted access for you, we will consult with the Office of Rail and Road (ORR), Transport Scotland, Transport Focus, the Disabled Persons Transport Advisory Committee (DPTAC), the Mobility and Access Committee for Scotland (MACS), the Scottish Accessible Transport Alliance (SATA) and local access groups before any permanent changes are undertaken.

-6.1 Aural and visual information
+Aural and visual information